Trần Minh Vương: Vietnam

-In 2017, Minh Vương was called up to the Vietnam national team for the first time to prepare for the match against the Afghanistan national team in the 2019 Asian Cup qualifiers.
+In 2017, Minh Vương was called up to the Vietnam national team for the first time to prepare for the match against the Afghanistan in the 2019 Asian Cup qualifiers.

 On 15 June 2021, in the match against the UAE in the Second Round of the 2022 World Cup qualifiers, Minh Vương came on in the last 30 minutes of the match and scored a goal and an assist.

 Personal life

 When Minh Vương was young his father drove him to the HAGL – Arsenal JMG Academy so he could continue to develop his football skills.
 Just 3 days later his father died, and Minh Vương didn't find out until a couple months after as his family had withheld the news from him.
 As a result, whenever Minh Vương scores he points to the sky in remembrance of his father.